Lettuce Turnip The Beet

 ------------------------------------------

 Ah, the humble onion.
 Basically every dish starts with sauteeing an onion, but why?
 Not only are they a sweet, savory, and delicious addition to any meal, but onions offer a fair bit of nutrition as well.
-Onions contain antioxidants like quercetin along with small amounts of vitamin C and fiber.
-They support immune function, heart health, and may reduce inflammation.
+Onions contain antioxidants like quercetin, which can regulate blood sugar, along with small amounts of vitamin C, which can reduce inflammation.
+Onions uniquely contain onionin A (ONA), a sulfur compound which may help combat cancer and regulate white blood cells.

 Serving Size: 1 cup (160 g)